DeuteriumDev/dt-srm/README.md

 > django_api

+In separate tabs run:
+- `make services` to start the docker-compose services (postgres & rabbitMQ)
-Run `make seed` to add the superuser.
+- `make seed` to add the superuser & add a basic user setup

-Run `make dev` to start the local dev server.
+- `make dev` to start the local dev server

 Once that's running log into the django admin panel at [http://localhost:8000/admin/](http://localhost:8000/admin/) with "admin /t <DJANGO_SUPERUSER_PASSWORD>".